 Community Rehabilitation Clinic (2017).
-This pro bono facility treats both the insured and the uninsured populations of our community with a variety of physical therapy and rehabilitation needs.
+This pro bono facility treats both the insured and the uninsured members of our community who have a variety of physical therapy and rehabilitation needs.
 The clinic is made possible thanks to a partnership between High Point University's Department of Physical Therapy and High Point Regional Hospital.
 HPU students learn how to provide top-notch care in this space, while the needs of community members are met.
 Congdon Hall (2017).
 This four-story, 224,000-square-foot complex is home to the Congdon School of Health Sciences and the Fred Wilson School of Pharmacy.
 The facility offers advanced biomedical research facilities, a cadaver lab, standardized client space, medical simulation rooms, a biomechanics lab, and vivariums.
 Cottrell Hall (2015).
 Located at the intersection of Founders Street and Alumni Avenue, behind the R. G. Wanek Center complex and supported by \$22 million in gifts from HPU parents, is Cottrell Hall, home of the Flanagan Center for Student Success.
 It serves as a hub of activity for students seeking career preparation and skill diversification.
-The twostory, 43,000-square-foot, LEED-certified building houses the Dwyer Career and Professional Development Center, the Wehrle Internship Resource Center, the Office of Study Abroad, the Belk Center for Entrepreneurship, Undergraduate Research and Creative Works, the Success Coach Program, the Student Employment Program, and the Harris Sales Education Center.
+The two-story, 43,000-square-foot, LEED-certified building houses the Dwyer Career and Professional Development Center, the Wehrle Internship Resource Center, the Office of Study Abroad, the Belk Center for Entrepreneurship, Undergraduate Research and Creative Works, the Success Coach Program, the Student Employment Program, and the Harris Sales Education Center.
 Couch Hall (1967).
-Provides classrooms and laboratories for biology, chemistry, physics, mathematics and computer science.
-It was completely renovated in 2000.

-departments of Religion, Philosophy and History.
+Provides classrooms and laboratories for computer science, engineering, and mathematics.
+Coy O. Williard Sr. Baseball Stadium (2007).
+This state-of-the-art stadium features chair-back seating for 500, plus special guest seating, a concession stand and press box.
+Home to HPU's Panther baseball, the George S. Erath Baseball Field is part of the stadium and was upgraded and improved in 2007.
+David R. Hayworth Hall (1998) and Charles E. Hayworth Sr. Memorial Chapel (1972).
+The Hayworth Chapel includes a sanctuary that can be configured to seat 300 people, meeting rooms, and Fellowship Hall.
+The adjoining David Hayworth Hall was completed in 1998, and provides classroom space for the departments of Religion, Philosophy and History.
 It also provides a student lounge and office space for faculty.
 Dick and Peg Vert Track and Soccer Stadium (2007).
 Outdoor recreational facilities provide a lighted soccer field, varsity track, and comfortable seating.
 The John Crowder Memorial Field adjoining the stadium is used for intramural sports.
 Finch Residence Hall (1987).
-Residence hall for 184 male students; arranged in two-room suites with a common area; common areas include pool tables, plasma televisions and comfortable study spaces; totally wireless and handicap-accessible.
-Completely renovated in 2006.
+Residence hall for students, some of which are organized into Honors living and learning communities; arranged in two-room suites with a common area; common areas include pool tables, plasma televisions and comfortable study spaces; totally wireless and handicapaccessible.

-Founders Street Residence Hall (2017).
-This facility is a 143,000-square-foot residence hall that will house

-Coy 0.
-Williard Sr. Baseball Stadium (2007).
-This state-of-the-art stadium features chair-back seating for 500, plus special guest seating, a concession stand and press box.
-Home to HPU's Panther baseball, the George S. Erath Baseball Field is part of the stadium and was upgraded and improved in 2007.
-In 1998, new dugouts were constructed, and in 2002, a new scoreboard was installed along with a new outfield fence and wind screens.

-David R. Hayworth Hall (1998) and Charles E. Hayworth Sr. Memorial Chapel (1972).
-The Hayworth Chapel includes a sanctuary that can be configured to seat 300 people, office of the Dean of the Chapel, meeting rooms, and Fellowship Hall.
-The adjoining David Hayworth Hall was completed in 1998, and provides classroom space for the 309 students in a 1, 2, or 4 person unit near the new Cottrell Hall.
-Each unit comprises private bedrooms, a kitchenette, living room, and semi-private bathrooms.

 Greek Village (2011).
-Twelve houses provide a livinglearning community for 180 student leaders who are members of a fraternity or sorority organization.
+Twelve houses provide a living-learning community for 180 student leaders who are members of a fraternity or sorority organization.
 Each facility houses fifteen students from one particular Greek organization.
-All houses provide ample amenities for student residents; all bedrooms feature full-size beds, suite-style bathrooms, laundry facilities, full-size kitchen with appliances, an office for organizational use, and a meeting lobby.
+All houses provide ample amenities for student residents; all bedrooms feature full-size beds, suite-style bathrooms, laundry facilities, full-size kitchen with appliances , an office for organizational use, and a meeting lobby.
 The Greek Village community also boasts the Webb Conference Center with rooms to host events and meetings.
-At High Point University, every student receives an extraordinary education in an inspiring environment with caring people.®

 Herman H. and Louise M. Smith Library (1984).

 Smith Library supports all undergraduate and graduate programs offered by the University.
 Media Services, also housed in Smith Library, assists faculty and students with digital productions and presentations.
-The library was thoroughly renovated in 2008.